-- Refer to Figure D.2a or D.2b.
-Remove the gas nozzle from the gun by pulling it off the diffuser.
-(Threadless slip fit). - 2.
-Remove the existing contact tip from the gun by gripping it with pliers and twisting counter-clockwise.
-Tip will now slip out of diffuser. - 3.
-Insert new tip into diffuser.
-Grip it with pliers, push tip into diffuser until it bottoms, then twist clockwise to tighten (cam-lock). - 4.
+- 1. Refer to Figure D.2.
+Remove the gas nozzle from the gun by unscrewing counter-clockwise. - 2.
+Remove the existing contact tip from the gun by unscrewing counter-clockwise. - 3.
+Insert and hand tighten desired contact tip. - 4.
 Replace gas nozzle.